 After a day of wining, dining and sightseeing in Santiago, we hop a short flight to Conception and then board a bus bound for Termas de Chillan.
 Termas is situated 82 kilometres east of the city of Chillan, renowned for its gastronomy and extraordinary scenic beauty.
 About 1,600 metres above sea level, Termas not only boasts South America’s longest ski run (13 kilometres), but it also offers 10,000 hectares of ski-able terrain and 29 groomed runs, all situated in a pristine forest with 1,100 metres of vertical drop.
 Not surprisingly, the Alpine Junior World Ski Championship took place here in 2010.

-Skiing in Chile has always had allure for ski enthusiasts and is the chosen destination for many racing teams during training months.
+To Ski in Chile has always had allure for ski enthusiasts and is the chosen destination for many racing teams during training months.
 The Andes mountain range is second in size only to the Himalayas, with peaks reaching 6,100 metres, and the region averages more than six metres of snowfall and boasts 80 percent sunny days over the ski season (April to November).
 But what Chile has that the Himalayas don’t is fine cuisine and a growing fine-wine industry, both of which complete the ultimate ski experience.

 Once we arrive, things really begin to heat up—literally.
 The resort is located on an active volcano, providing a natural hot spring.
 We quickly discover that we won’t need our Canadian long underwear as the temperature rarely drops below –5 C and we are so close to the sun that black skiwear is an impossibility.
 So much for my packing strategy.